Contact Us

 • East Milton — tighter lots, busy streets, and a lot of older driveways needing replacement around East Milton Square and the Granite Avenue corridor.

-• Milton Hill — historic neighborhood with larger homes, mature trees, and frequent slate-to-asphalt roof transitions on the older houses.
+• Milton Hill — historic neighborhood with larger homes, mature trees, and long driveways that often need drainage and edge repair after years of wear.

 • Lower Mills — the Dorchester-line area, mix of multi-family and single-family work, often tighter access for paving equipment.